 The British Government was slow to support the entries, but some colourful individuals came forward with the money.
 In 1922, Fanny Huston, an East End musical hall singer who had had a string of extremely wealthy husbands was a major investor.

-The Supermarine S6B seaplane won this trophy for Great Britain in 1931, and is also in the Flight Gallery.
-It reached a top speed of 340mph and as it was the third consequtive win for the Brits we got to keep the trophy, bringing this bit of history to an end.
+The Supermarine S6B seaplane won this trophy for Great Britain in 1931 and is also in the Flight Gallery.
+It reached a top speed of 340mph and as it was the third consecutive win for the Brits we got to keep the trophy, bringing this bit of history to an end.

 Incredibly, the first race for the Schneider Trophy was held only ten years after the first-ever flight.
 The top speed then was 45.75mph and within just 19 years that had increased to 340mph.